BrnzAi/DocRoster-figma-api-codex/README.md

 cd figma-tools
 npm install
 node figma-fetch.js
+# Optional: generate a palette and typography snapshot for quick reference
+node extract-style-summary.js
 ```

 Make sure the `.env` file stays in `figma-tools/` (see `.gitignore`) so secrets do not leak into the Angular workspace.